Please Wait a Moment

 Application Fee

-All applicants must submit a non-refundable application fee of $350.
-If applicants choose to submit their application as a printed, hard copy, an additional $50 will be added to the application fee.
+All applicants must submit a non-refundable application fee of $350 at the time of application submission.
+If applicants choose to submit their application as a printed, hard copy, an additional $50 will be invoiced as an addition to the application fee.
 Membership in the National Association of REALTORS®, either as a REALTOR®, REALTOR®-Associate, or Institute Affiliates is required to hold the ALC Designation.
 Applicants must show proof of having an active real estate license or other professional license as appropriate for their qualifying category.

 Application & Portfolio